hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 **To access**: Select the **Cloud** tab > **Manage Clouds** and then click **More** > **Reduce Compute Region** for the corresponding cloud.

 The Reduce Compute Region dialog is used to remove compute nodes from an existing compute region.
-When a node is successfully removed from a compute region, its previous context is lost, including its alias name and any HP Cloud OS software that had been previously installed on it.
+When a node is successfully removed from a compute region, its previous context is lost, including its alias name and any HP Cloud OS for Moonshot software that had been previously installed on it.
 To use such a node again, re-set its alias and re-allocate it.
 Once in the Allocated state, the node can be associated with a cloud.